Serialblocks/.github/profile/README.md

 - list serial ports
 - connect/disconnect to serial port
 - communicate (read/write) to/from the microcontroller through serial communication
-- visualize data using line charts and in the future more data visulaization methods
+- visualize data using line charts and in the future more data visualization methods
 - through the Terminal block
     - change serial port settings [baudrate, data bits, stop bits, parity, etc]
     - toggle timestamp